 City of Burlington

-Ethan has been the Chittenden County Forester for the Vermont Department of Forests, Parks and Recreation since 2016.
+Ethan has been the Chittenden County Forester for the Vermont Department of Forests, Parks & Recreation since 2016.
 In this capacity, Ethan advises and educates landowners and interested citizens regarding forests, forest ecology, and forest management, administers Vermont’s Use Value Appraisal Program, and manages municipal forests in Chittenden County.
 Ethan is a native Vermonter and a graduate of the University of Vermont.

 Climate & Health Program Manager